Four x Fab

 Front Plate

-The front plate lettering was printed onto two pieces of paper, taped to the plate and then cut out with an angle grinder and a dremel tool.
+The front plate lettering was printed out onto two pieces of paper, taped to the plate and then cut out with an angle grinder and a dremel tool.
 The A has a piece of angled metal behind it to hold the middle section in place.

 Side Profile